 On December 19, 2012, the Company entered into a three-year on-balance sheet trade accounts receivable securitization agreement (the "Securitization Facility").
-The Securitization Facility allows the Company to borrow up to \$300,000 based on available accounts receivable and is secured by the Company's U.S. trade accounts receivable.
-Borrowings under the Securitization Facility bear interest at commercial paper interest rates, in the case of lenders that are commercial paper conduits, or LIBOR, in the case of lenders that are not commercial paper conduits, in each case, plus an applicable margin of 0.75% per annum.
-The Company also pays a commitment fee at a per annum rate of 0.30% on the unused amount of each lender's commitment.
-At December 31, 2013, the amount utilized under the Securitization Facility was \$300,000.
+On September 11, 2014, the Company made certain modifications to its Securitization Facility, which modifications, among other things, increased the aggregate borrowings available under the facility from \$300,000 to \$500,000 and decreased the interest margins on certain borrowings.
+Under the terms of the Securitization Facility, certain subsidiaries of the Company sell at a discount certain of their trade accounts receivable (the "Receivables") to Mohawk Factoring, LLC ("Factoring") on a revolving basis.
+The Company has determined that Factoring is a bankruptcy remote subsidiary, meaning that Factoring is a separate legal entity whose assets are available to satisfy the claims of the creditors of Factoring only, not the creditors of the Company or the Company's other subsidiaries.
+Factoring may borrow up to \$500,000 based on the amount of eligible Receivables owned by Factoring, and Factoring has granted a security interest in all of such Receivables to the third-party lending group as collateral for such borrowings.
+Amounts loaned to Factoring under the Securitization Facility bear interest at commercial paper interest rates, in the case of lenders that are commercial paper conduits, in each case, plus an applicable margin of 0.70% per annum.
+Factoring also pays a commitment fee at a per annum rate of 0.35% on the unused amount of each lender's commitment.
+At December 31, 2014, the amount utilized under the Securitization Facility was \$500,000.

-The fair value and carrying value of the Company's debt instruments are detailed as follows:
+The fair values and carrying values of our debt instruments are detailed as follows: